jekyll/jekyll/docs/_docs/configuration/sass.md

 permalink: "/docs/configuration/sass/"
 ---

+Jekyll comes bundled with [jekyll-sass-converter](https://github.com/jekyll/jekyll-sass-converter) plugin.
+You can further configure the plugin by adding options to your Jekyll config under the `sass` attribute.

 By default, Jekyll will look for Sass partials in the `_sass` directory relative to your site's `source` directory.
 You can change the default load path or specify additional load paths with the following options:

 - **sass_dir** - Look for Sass partials in this directory path.